learn-co-curriculum/uci-mod-3-modules-lab/README.md

 ## Configuring our Environment

-Instead of requiring individual files within one another, as you may have noticed we did in the previous two code along exercises, we created an environment file to handle those requirements for us.
+Instead of requiring individual files within one another, as you may have noticed we did in the previous two code-along exercises, we created an environment file to handle those requirements for us.
 Because the `environment.rb` file is read and loaded into memory in line order, if `Artist` requires `Memorable`, then Artist must be required **after** requiring